18F/handbook/pages/travel-and-leave/leave.md

 #### Advanced annual leave

 You can only take advanced annual leave in the amount that you would earn back by the end of the current [leave year](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/).
-TTS has an [Annual Leave Calculator](https://docs.google.com/spreadsheets/d/15iEWRsP2n0Im30bfMVW_L-sHwRgCs6jMdHxgoIQcseg/edit#gid=1453802911) that you can use for this calculation.
+TTS has a [Leave Calculator](https://docs.google.com/spreadsheets/d/1u36OseyOmmFF7RiXgs15QTrYoyrf4rWziBTxPwOfUcg/edit?gid=2117738946#gid=2117738946) that you can use for this calculation.

 For example: It is June 19th, 2022, and the [2022 Leave Year](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/) ends on December 31st.
 You [earn 4 annual leave hours per pay period](#annual-leave) and there are 14 pay periods left until December 31st.
 You will earn 56 more annual leave hours (14 pay periods x 4 hours per pay period).
 Therefore, you can request up to 56 advanced annual leave hours.